 Grains are stored in moisture-controlled containers, which restrict gas exchange and help control pests and fungi by reducing the amount of oxygen that is circulated in the containers.
 40 percent of crops are lost to pests and pathogens each year.
 Therefore, hermetic storage is an excellent technology for food security and can also triple yearly income.
 Not only are these benefits substantial, but the bags can also be reused for 3 years, promoting a more sustainable lifestyle by reducing food and plastic waste.

 Pump irrigation directly supplies crops with water, where remote farmers can tap into an underground water supply.
-Zambia’s rainy season lasts a maximum of three months per year, which is a reason why farmers mostly engage in agriculture seasonally.
-Solar irrigation offers an opportunity for year-round crop production.
+Zambia’s rainy season lasts approximately four months per year, which is a reason why farmers mostly engage in seasonal agriculture.
+Solar-powered irrigation systems offers an opportunity for year-round crop production.
 Without solar irrigation, farmers would require diesel-powered irrigation, which releases harmful pollutants into the air and contributes to climate change.
-Solar irrigation not only doubles yields but it also provides access to clean, reliable and affordable energy.
+Solar-powered irrigation provides access to clean, reliable and affordable energy.
 Now, our farmers can access clean energy AND water year round.

 3. Soil Testing

 Soil tests identify missing nutrients that can be restored through targeting or blending fertilizers.
 Since this technology tackles the causes of climate change by enhancing soil fertility, carbon storage, and groundwater reserves, it also is a form of regenerative agriculture.
 Soil testing provides an opportunity for targeted remedial intervention, which not only doubles yields but ALSO provides our marginalized female smallholders with much more food for their families and the market.